AlynMing/MessageApp/README.md

 **Required Must-have Stories**

-* User can register an account - complete
+* User can register an account - completed
 * User can create message
-* User can add friends
+* User can add friends - completed
 * Add profile picture
 * User can view all messages